 Figure 6.1.3.9-2: Multiple Entry PHR MAC CE with the highest ServCellIndex of Serving Cell with configured uplink is equal to or higher than 8

+Editor’s NOTE: FFS how to support PHR reporting for mTRP PUSCH repetition (i.e. Single Entry and Multiple Entry cases): 1) New MAC CE design including the function which TRP is applied for PHR reporting.
+2) How to incorporate the additional MPE information coming in Rel-17 to the new PHR format.
+3) Whether adding TRP specific parameters.

 6.1.3.23 BFR MAC CEs

 The MAC CEs for BFR consists of either: